The Case for Emerging Markets Debt: Why Invest in EMD?

 Want to learn more before downloading the full white paper?
 Below, you’ll find a summary of our core findings and why we believe investors should consider an allocation to EMD.

 The age-old debate between Emerging Markets and Developed Markets has taken an intriguing twist.
 Contrary to the historical norm, EMD showcases stronger fundamentals than the developed markets.
-While developed markets grapple with a higher debt-to-GDP ratio of 126.5%, emerging markets have a moderate 69.4% debt-to-GDP ratio.
-Emerging market fundamentals look compelling relative to developed markets across a range of additional metrics, including fiscal deficits and current account deficits.
-Emerging market debt (EMD) also boasts higher yields ranging from 6.79% to 8.24%* and significantly outpacing developed markets.
+Developed markets also grapple with significantly higher debt-to-GDP ratios than emerging markets.
+Emerging markets fundamentals look compelling relative to developed markets across a range of additional metrics, including fiscal deficits and current account deficits.
+Emerging market debt (EMD) also boasts higher yields ranging from 6.3% to 7.8%* and significantly outpacing developed markets.
+Asia, in particular, has “graduated”: years of orthodoxy pushed nominal borrowing costs down, yet real yields still sit above DM levels, so investors are paid for discipline.
 This shift underscores a pivotal narrative: In a world wary of escalating debt in developed markets, EMD is emerging as a beacon of fiscal responsibility.

 To learn more about the investment opportunity in emerging market debt, read our full white paper.